 8. Keep things short, simple, and to the point

 Take the time to reread and edit what you've written.
-Your product descriptions should be a quick read focusing on what you want people to know about your products.
+Your product descriptions should be quick reads that focus on what you want people to know about your products.

 Avoid long paragraphs filled with unnecessary information.
 If you need more information about a particular feature or aspect of your product, then include it in an FAQ section at the end of your description.

 The first sentence should be the most critical part of your copy.
-Here, you'll introduce your product, describe its benefits and answer any questions potential customers might have about it.
+Here, you'll introduce your product, describe its benefits, and answer any questions potential customers might have.

 It’ll keep your customers returning to your website as it helps them efficiently with their purchase journey.